“Eclectic, interesting…will fill you with hope and resolve!” – Pick up our new short story collection, Women.Mutiny

 Women's Web is an open platform that publishes a diversity of views.
 Individual posts do not necessarily represent the platform's views and opinions at all times.
 If you have a complementary or differing point of view, sign up and start sharing your views too!

-I am a mom of two lovely kids, homemaker and a budding blogger.
+I am a mom of two lovely kids, Content creator and Poetry lover.

 Wall, Wall On Facebook… Who Is The Fairest Of Us All?